-The IRC begins emergency relief, medical, educational and self-help programs for Indochinese refugees fleeing to Thailand, later to include thousands from Burma.
+The IRC begins emergency relief, medical, educational and self-help programmes for Indochinese refugees fleeing to Thailand, later to include thousands from Burma.

 Departure of refugees from the Soviet Union - mostly dissidents, Armenians, Jews reaches a peak of 53,000.
 Thousands are resettled by IRC.

-IRC launches emergency relief programs for Afghan refugees fleeing to Pakistan, leading to long-term health, education, self-reliance and job training programs.
+IRC launches emergency relief programmes for Afghan refugees fleeing to Pakistan, leading to long-term health, education, self-reliance and job training programmes.

 IRC assists Palestinian and Lebanese refugees uprooted by the war in Lebanon.